DOUGLAS FIR CLEAR MG FINISH

 Boards | Patterns | Beaded Ceiling | Trim

 Douglas Fir Clear Lumber in Mixed Grain (MG) is a popular choice for interior exposed finish applications where virtually defect free lumber is desired.
 The mixed grain pattern features a beautiful cathedral grain that highlights the natural beauty of Douglas Fir.
-Our CMG clears are sourced from some of the highest quality sawmills in the Northwest US.
+Our CMG clears are sourced from some of the highest quality Doug Fir sawmills in the Northwest US.
 Our lumber is kiln dried to a stable moisture content and is available in a variety of sizes and patterns to suit your project needs.

 WHERE TO BUY